St Andrew's Priory, Northampton

 St Andrew's Priory was a Cluniac house in Northampton, England.

 The priory was founded between 1093 and 1100 by Simon de Senlis, Earl of Northampton and his wife Maud.
 A sister house for Cluniac nuns, Delapré Abbey, was founded to the south of the town by their son Simon II de Senlis, Earl of Huntingdon-Northampton.
 St Andrew's was initially an alien house, dependent on the French La Charité, but it was independent from 1405.

 It was located in the north-west corner of the walled town of Northampton and was surrounded by a precinct wall.
 Maps of 1610 and 1632 suggest that the church lay to the north of Lower Priory Street and the gatehouse north of Grafton Street.

-The Scottish Franciscan philosopher and theologian John Duns (commonly known as Dun Scotus) was ordained into the priesthood at St Andrew's on 17 March 1291.
+The Scottish Franciscan philosopher and theologian John Duns (commonly known as Duns Scotus) was ordained into the priesthood at St Andrew's on 17 March 1291.